COMPONENTS OF AN IEP

 Determine Services, Supports, and Activities

-Based on the needs identified in the PLAAFP and the annual goals, the IEP team determines what services, activities, and/or supports will be provided to the student or on behalf of the student.
+Based on the needs identified in the PLAAFP and the annual goals, the IEP team determines what services, activities, and/or supports will be provided to the learner or on behalf of the learner.
 The IEP team must include a clear and comprehensive description of each service, support, and/or activity to ensure all team members know what services, support, and/or activity will be provided, including when they will be provided, and by whom.

-Special education services, related services, and supplementary aids and services may be provided to the student, parent/family, and/or school personnel.
+Special education services, related services, and supplementary aids and services may be provided to the learner, parent/family, and/or school personnel.
 For example, parents/family members may need training and counseling to understanding the special needs of their child and/or helping parents to acquire the necessary skills that will allow them to support the implementation of their child’s IEP.
 Also, the IEP team may identify target training necessary for school personnel to meet the unique and specific needs of the student rather than a general training program available within the district or AEA.

 Differences Between Services, Supports, and Activities

-Services are a regular, purposeful, ongoing set of actions delivered to, or on behalf of, a student over time.
+Services are a regular, purposeful, ongoing set of actions delivered to, or on behalf of, a learner over time.
 The systematic nature of the described service is reflected in the number of minutes and frequency, the setting where services are provided and the persons responsible.

 For each service, the IEP team will need to: